jujiro/azure-blob-util/README.md

 This is particularly useful when you want to delete some blobs.

 ### Delete blobs
 Make sure the storage location is correct in the bu.exe.config file.
-Delete blobs option works on specific blobs.
+Delete blobs option does not work on patterns.
+You must supply an explicit list of blobs.
 Make a list of blobs in some text file (mylist.txt) keeping one blob per line.
 **temp/blob1.txt**
 **chrome/folder1/blob2.data**

 To delete these blobs use one of the following commands:
 **abu -d mylist.txt** or
 **abu -delete mylist.txt**

-Delete blobs option does not work on patterns.
-You must supply an explicit list of blobs.

 ### Download blobs
 Make sure the storage location is correct in the bu.exe.config file.
 To download blobs using pattern use the following commands: